allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 While we have low latency and no errors it could be great for us as developers and business.
 We have just one entry point and one failure point but if something goes wrong we have to dig deeper.

-Below chart of `p95` for single graphQL endpoint tells us nothing while we have a huge utilization of our graph and plenty of consumer which use different input data and ask us for variety of payload in extended  scope.
+Below chart of `p95` for single GraphQL endpoint tells us nothing while we have a huge utilization of our graph and plenty of consumer which use different input data and ask us for variety of payload in extended  scope.

 ![dashboard_3](/img/articles/2022-04-26-graphql-perf-tradeoffs/p95_response-3.png)